lanl/PyBNF/docs/config_keys.rst

   Directory where we should save the output.
 Default: bnf_out

 ``mutant = basemodel name statement1 statement2: data1name.exp, data2name.exp``
-  Declares a model that does not contain its own model file, but instead is defined based on another model ``basemodel``. ``name`` is the name of the mutant model; this name is appended to the suffixes of the base model.
+  Declares a model that does not have its own model file, but instead is defined based on another model ``basemodel``. ``name`` is the name of the mutant model; this name is appended to the suffixes of the base model.
 I.e, if the base model has data files data1.exp and data2.exp, a corresponding mutant model with the name
   "m1" should use the files data1m1.exp and data2m1.exp. ``statement1``, ``statement2``, etc. specify how to change ``basemodel`` to make the mutant model.
 The
   statments have the format [variable][operator][value] ; for example ``a__FREE=0`` or ``b__FREE*2``.
 Supported operators are ``=``, ``+``, ``-``, ``*``, ``/``.